littlepunks/autohome/README.md

 # Description

-AutoHome is a node.js based home automation controller that runs on a Raspberry Pi (or PC) and utilises a MySensors (www.mysensors.org) radio based sensor network for sensor data.
+AutoHome is a node.js based home automation controller that runs on a Raspberry Pi (or PC) and utilises a MySensors (www.mysensors.org) radio based (NRF24L01+ 2.4 Ghz) sensor network for sensor data.
 The controller is connected to a USB/Serially attached MySensors gateway than in turn connects to the sensors via radio.
 It supports TP-Link, Tuya and Wemo smart switches.
-The software is currently design to connect to MySensor API 1.5
+The software is currently design to connect to MySensors API 1.5

 # Files